apache/lucy-clownfish/runtime/core/Clownfish/Docs/WritingClasses.md

         /* Implementation */
     }

-=head3 Looking up function pointers
+### Looking up function pointers

-Clownfish defines a macro named C<CFISH_METHOD_PTR> that looks up the pointer to the implementing function of a method.
+Clownfish defines a macro named `CFISH_METHOD_PTR` that looks up the pointer to the implementing function of a method.
 The first parameter of the macro is a pointer to the Clownfish::Class object of the method's class, the second is the unshortened name of the method wrapper.
-If short names for the Clownfish parcel are used, the macro is also available under the name C<METHOD_PTR>.
+If short names for the Clownfish parcel are used, the macro is also available under the name `METHOD_PTR`.

-To lookup methods from a superclass, there's a macro C<CFISH_SUPER_METHOD_PTR>
-with the same parameters.
+To lookup methods from a superclass, there's a macro `CFISH_SUPER_METHOD_PTR` with the same parameters.

 Example using short names: